quenio/ATN/README.md

 No context should have contradictions among its definitions.

-An inner-context can be embedded in an outer-context, in which case all the definitions of the outer-context are known by the inner-context, but not the other way around.
+An inner-context can be embedded in an outer-context, in which case all the definitions known by the outer-context are also known by the inner-context, but not the other way around.
 There should not be any contradictions between the inner-context and the outer-context.

 An inner-context may be embedded in many outer-contexts as long as all involved contexts do not have contradictions among themselves.